BitcoinPuzzleCracker/Crack-It/README.md

 If a match is found, the program creates a found.txt file with the solution.

+Reward Distribution System
+Compensation Structure
+External Participant Wins:

+Winner receives: 90% of total prize

+Developer receives: 10% maintenance fee covering:

+System infrastructure costs

+Software development and updates

+Server maintenance and hosting

+Other contributors do not receive compensation in this scenario

+Developer Solves the Puzzle:

+100% of prize pool distributed among all active participants

+Distribution based on:

+Number of verified scans contributed

+Duration of active participation

+Computational power provided

+Developer participates as regular contributor (receives share proportional to their contribution)

 Future Development

 A live website is in development to display real-time scanning progress.